Craigharrison79/MS1-Dental-Clinic/assets/docu/testing.md

             1. The user can find social media in the footer which allows them to engage and keep them up to date with the going on in the business.

+        - As a returning visitor, I want to have a easy way of getting in contact with the business to gain further information about a particular thing.

+            1. Like in the first time visitor above, I place a call to action button "Call Us" in the navbar.
+This give the visitor a quick and easy way to phone the business.
+But when view on a phone the call to action button will be place below on the hero image and below the welcome message, as it will unviewable due to the toggle menu.
+Place the button here still allows the visitor to see the button once the page has loaded.

+            2. Like above the is a call to action button also in the hero image section to allow the visitor the options to email any question they may have.

+            3. I also in the footer I left the email address for if someone wanted to send a email via the visitor email account or if the user wanted to take it for future uses.

+            4. The user can also use the navbar to location the contact section to leave a message about any question they have.

 # Bugs issues and solutions